 As soon as I saw the Double Time Quilt pattern in the Handmade Getaway book I knew it would be the perfect way to make two “matching but not matching” quilts as gift for two little girls.
 Instead of swapping all of the fabrics I used the same prints for about two thirds of the blocks.
 Then, for the rest of the blocks, I used fabrics that were distinct to each quilt.
 Heather Ross’ Sugarplum fabric for the shared prints, then a set of pinks and reds for one quilt, and blue-y greens for the other.
 The end result was that one quilt had more of a candy-coloured feeling, while the other was more rainbow bright.

 I had so much fun making these.
-The instructions were really easy to follow, and I’m sure I’ll make at least one more in the future.
+It’s a classic drunkard’s path type design with some well thought out instructions to make the cutting and print allocation for multiple quilts go really quickly.
 I would also say that it’s a good curve block project for beginners because the flexible layout allows you to “hide” any blocks in which the curved seams might not quite match up, by turning them to and fro.
 (Plus there are a lot of blocks, so you’ll get lots of practice!)

 Some tips for sewing curves

 My curves are not perfect but my skills in this area have improved over the years so I do have some tips.